Area of intrinsic graphs in homogeneous groups: Abstract

 \section{Abstract}

-We establish an area formula for computing the spherical measure of an intrinsic graph of any codimension in an arbitrary homogeneous group.
-Our approach only assumes that the map generating the intrinsic graph is continuously intrinsically differentiable.
-The important novelty lies in the notion of Jacobian, which is built by the auxiliary Euclidean distance.
-The introduction of this Jacobian allows the spherical factor to appear in the area formula and enables explicit computations.
+We establish an area formula for the spherical measure of intrinsic graphs of any codimension in homogeneous groups.
+Our approach relies on the assumption that the map defining the intrinsic graph is continuously intrinsically differentiable.
+The main novelty is a notion of Jacobian defined using an auxiliary scalar product.

 \subjclass[2020]{Primary 28A75; Secondary 53C17, 22E30}

 \keywords{Homogeneous group, area formula, spherical measure, homogeneous distance, intrinsic graph, intrinsic differentiability, spherical factor}